FDio/csit/docs/vpp-device.rst

     done

 Where ``${pci_id}`` is ID of white-listed VF PCI ID.
-For more information please see [pci_ids_].
+For more information please see [pciids]_.
 This act as security constraint to prevent taking other unwanted interfaces.
 The output list of all VF network devices is split into two lists for TG and SUT side of connection.
 First two items from each TG or SUT network devices